CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 ## Remove the TACACS+ Client Packages

-To remove all of the TACACS+ client packages, use the following commands:
+To remove all the TACACS+ client packages, use the following commands:

 ```
 cumulus@switch:~$ sudo -E apt-get remove tacplus-client